Rita Desjardin: 1976 film

 In the 1976 film version of the novel, the character is named Miss Collins and portrayed by Betty Buckley.
 Unlike the character in the book, Miss Collins does not first experience revulsion toward Carrie.
-After the locker room incident, she punishes the girls, and when Chris argues with her during detention, Miss Collins slaps her and makes the infuriated Chris skip detention, thus being banned from prom.
+After the locker room incident, she punishes the girls, and when Chris argues with her during detention, Miss Collins slaps her.
+An infuriated Chris storms out of detention, thus locking her out of prom.
 She becomes more sympathetic and attempts to help Carrie overcome her awkwardness.
 When she realizes Tommy asked Carrie to prom, Miss Collins reprimands him and Sue for trying to do so.

 After Carrie uses her powers to wreak havoc on the school, Miss Collins is seen trying to move the unconscious Tommy, along with another teacher and three students.
-Carrie pulls her across the floor and pins her against the wall.
+Carrie pulls her across the floor and pins her against the wall as a means to sacrifice her.
 Carrie then smashes a basketball rafter into her, killing her.